 Your first year is carefully designed to manage the step up from school to university mathematics, focusing on the key ideas you will need later in the programme.
-Alongside core calculus and algebra, other modules develop discrete mathematics, mechanics, pure mathematics, statistics and computational mathematics - you do not need to have studied these subjects before.

 You can now reach the cutting-edge of mathematics, choosing dedicated fourth-year modules that reflect staff research interests.
 Classes are often small and highly interactive.
 Perhaps the most exciting aspect of the MSci is the project, worth one third of your final-year mark.
 Here you will work individually, guided by a supervisor, on a project of your choice, allowing you to experience the challenge and pleasure of mathematical research.
 The process of working independently on a major project, writing a substantial report and presenting your work to others develops skills highly valued by employers.

 - Project in Mathematics - 40 credits

 Choose 80 credits, subject to timetabling restrictions and necessary pre-requisites.
 All modules 20 credits, examples of optional modules listed below.

 - Continuum Mechanics

 - Nonlinear Programming and Heuristic Optimisation

 - Number Theory

 - Reaction-Diffusion Theory